 All Oregon residents may access OHSU Library physical materials in one of two ways:

 - In person from the OHSU Library on Marquam Hill.
 Materials borrowed must be returned to the same location, either in person or via mail service.
-The fee for this service is currently $50.
-From January 2013 this service will be available to all residents of Oregon who have a library card at no charge thanks to a program facilitated by the State Library.
+This service is available to all residents of Oregon who have a public library card at no charge thanks to a program facilitated by the State Library.
 The fee for non-Oregon residents is $50 per year.

 - By using interlibrary loan at your local library.
 Materials are delivered to your local library and are initially available for a three-week loan, with one renewal.
 Your local library may charge a fee for this service.